Dog-Friendly Winter Travel in Vancouver

 Mount Seymour Snowshoe Trails

-Mount Seymour Ski Resort has a great beginner-friendly network of marked snowshoe trails that wind through the snowy old-growth forest past frozen ponds.
-On-leash dogs are welcome.
+Looking to lean into the winter spirit?
+Mount Seymour Ski Resort offers a beginner-friendly network of marked snowshoe trails that wind through snow-dusted old-growth forest and pass frozen ponds.
+With on-leash dogs welcome, it’s an easy winter outing for both two and four-legged explorers.

 Dog Mountain